-Course Description: Students will be introduced to the study of personal finance and will apply their knowledge through oral and written products.
+Course Description: Students will be introduced to the study of personal finance and will apply their knowledge through written products.
 Students will develop financial literacy through integrated academics, real-world examples, and practical advice.
 By learning how to make informed decisions related to spending, saving, borrowing, and investing, you can build a solid foundation for your financial security now and in the future.

 Course Objective: The major objective of the course is for each student to develop a realistic and honest personal financial plan for their future.

 1. Be sure to read all directions for each assignment and keep track of your due date calendar.

 2. Unit tests will be available on the final closing date for each unit during class time only.

 3. Discussions require you to answer the question up for discussion and respond to classmates at least twice in order to get full credit for that exercise.

 4. Discussions will usually be open for only one week so make sure you keep up with the material and don't get left out of the discussion.

 5. This entire course can be accessed from anywhere, which means you do not have to be at school or only in class to access your assignments.